Equipment/Sustainability

 We could greenwash you like most industries do, but we’re caring lefties, and wouldn’t want to be anything less than 100% straight about it: There’s plenty of good stuff to talk about, but a couple things that could be better…

-- POWER: Our orthopedist will tell you that the Vandercook and Kelsey presses are entirely human-powered.
+• POWER: Our orthopedist can tell you that the Vandercook and Kelsey presses are entirely human-powered.
 The C&P press features a treadle for foot power, but it’s far more practical to use its 1/2hp motor.
-The press (and the rest of the shop) is powered by Chicago residential 120-volt electrical juice.
+The press (and the rest of the shop) is powered by good old Chicago utility electrical juice.
 For most jobs, the press is only running for an hour or two.
 We’re not using any more electricity than your television.
 And if there’s a blackout, we can crank up some Art Tatum on the Victrola and print by candlelight.
 (I’m not even joking.)

-- EQUIPMENT: One of the coolest things about letterpress printing is keeping useful, well-built, old equipment off the scrap heap.
-Almost everything in our shop is between 50-100 years old, and is likely to be useful for another century or two.
-It’s all changed hands many times between businesses and hobbyists and if it breaks (or is mutilated by termites), it gets repaired, not thrown away.
-When we’re gone, we’ll pass all this gear along to the next sucker that wants to have a go at it.
-Countless innovations have come and gone in the industry in my lifetime.
-We’ve seen several generations of multimillion-dollar typesetting, design, and printing systems rendered obsolete, even useless within a couple years.
-It’s good to know this equipment was built to last and will be perfectly functional for another lifetime, at least.
+• EQUIPMENT: Countless print-industry innovations have come and gone in my lifetime.
+I’ve seen several generations of multimillion-dollar typesetting, design, and printing systems rendered obsolete and useless within a few years.
+One of the coolest things about letterpress printing is keeping useful, well-built, old equipment off the scrap heap.
+Almost everything in our shop is between 50-100 years old.
+It’s all changed hands many times and if it breaks (or is mutilated by termites), it gets repaired, not thrown away.
+This equipment was built to last and will be perfectly functional for another lifetime, at least.
 We’ll never have to install a Chandler and Price firmware update.

-- PAPER: My dad’s family grew up in a paper town, and my grandpa worked at the mill most of his life.
+• PAPER: Bryan’s dad grew up in a paper town.
+His grandpa worked at the mill most of his life.
 Back then, it was a very ugly, dirty business.
 Modern papermaking is much improved.
-We’ve visited several paper mills (that’s where we go while you’re at the beach) and have witnessed logging operations first-hand, so we can talk at great length about the paper industry.
-Industry PR paints things a bit rosier than it probably is, and internationally there are questionable practices, but from what we’ve seen first-hand, the domestic mills that make the papers we use are surprisingly ecologically sound.
-Wood is responsibly sourced, manufacturing is generally powered with green energy (all paper mills must be on a river, so many are hydroelectric powered).
+Bryan has visited a variety of paper mills and has even witnessed logging operations first-hand, so he can talk at great length about the paper industry.
+Industry PR paints things a bit rosier than it probably is, and internationally there are questionable practices, but from what we’ve seen first-hand, the U.S. mills that make quality paper are surprisingly ecologically sound.
+Wood is responsibly sourced, manufacturing is generally powered with green energy (all paper mills are on a river, many are hydroelectric-powered).
 Some even create power for the local community.
 The chemicals they use are safe, and there’s surprisingly minimal waste.
 Turns out being efficient and ecological is also profitable.
 All paper is recyclable, of course, and recycled paper is available (though generally more expensive).
 We’re happy to talk about all this in more detail and make sure you’re comfortable with your paper choice.

 As we grow with your support, our larger scale will allow us the leverage and income to address these few remaining ecological concerns, we look forward to someday soon being in a green-powered space and being able to brag about our practices, but in the meantime, we’ll be honest about our challenges and goals.